nhrrob/nhrrob-core-contributions/readme.txt

 ### ✨ Features
 - Real-Time Stats: Your latest WordPress core contributions are automatically displayed.
-- Customizable Display: Display core contributions based on username
+- Customizable Display: Display core contributions based on username.
-- Simple Integration: Just use a simple shortcode to embed your stats anywhere you like.
+- Simple Integration: Easily add contribution stats using the Gutenberg block – no shortcode needed.
 - Pagination: Fetch all of your contributions with pagination.

-### Shortcode
+### 📦 Block Usage
-- `[nhrcc_core_contributions username="your_wp_username"]`
+Easily add contribution stats using the Gutenberg editor:

+- Open the post or page in the block editor.
+- Add the “NHR Core Contributions” block.
+- Enter your WordPress.org username in the block settings.
+- Select a design style and publish.

 ## External Services